Ways to manage your small business more effectively and efficiently

 Monitoring automobile expenses can be quite a tough task.
 Business owners and employees need to keep a record of kilometres travelled for work reasons so as to work out petrol, as well as wear-and-tear costs.
 Fortunately, there are now electronic logbooks that assist in monitoring these aspects of small business travel effectively.
 Unlike manual logbooks, there is less margin for error.

 6. Payroll software

 Another aspect of small business management that has moved to the digital platform is payroll.
-Innovative payroll software offers business owners with a number of key features including time recording, payroll reporting, storage of personnel records and planning for future costs.
+Innovative payroll software offers business owners a number of key features including time recording, payroll reporting, storage of personnel records, and planning for future costs.